Best Types of Crossbow Bolts For Your Needs

 Purpose

 When buying bolts, you need to first decide what you are going to use them for.
-If you are target shooting, I recommend going with a lightweight bolt.
-But if you are hunting, you can choose between the standard and the heavyweight, depending on your game.
-Depending on what you’re hunting, you might need bolts with a lower or higher range.
+If it’s target shooting, opt for lightweight bolts.
+For hunting, choose between standard and heavyweight bolts based on your game.
 The range you’d need for target practice, on the other hand, depends on your personal preference.

 Length

-Bolts can range from anywhere between 16 to 22 inches; shorter ones hit harder and accelerate faster, while longer bolts travel further with less power.
-Having said that, I suggest always sticking to the bolt length recommended by your crossbow manufacturer.
-There’s a reason they recommend that length and experimenting with different lengths can seriously damage your crossbow or give you disappointing shots.
+Bolts can vary from 16 to 22 inches.
+Shorter bolts hit harder and accelerate faster, while longer ones travel further with less power.
+Stick to the bolt length recommended by your crossbow manufacturer to avoid damaging your crossbow or getting disappointing shots.

-Also, remember that your crossbow bolt should be shorter than your crossbow’s groove.
-You know you’ve got the perfect bolt length when it matches up with the groove exactly.
+Remember, your crossbow bolt should be shorter than your crossbow’s groove.
+You’ve found the perfect bolt length when it matches up exactly with the groove.

 Distance